A Partner in Sustainable Mobility

 Sustainable transportation is a high priority when it comes to the STO's actions and major projects to build a greener city.

-The Rapibus, a bus rapid transit system that will include a 12 km two-way lane for the exclusive use of buses, is a good example.
-Synonymous with a positive impact on air quality and a reduction in greenhouse gases, this public transit system will have a bicycle path and incentive parking facilities to encourage sustainable mobility.
+The Rapibus, a bus rapid transit system that includes a 12 km two-way lane for the exclusive use of buses, is a good example.
+Synonymous with a positive impact on air quality and a reduction in greenhouse gases, this public transit system has a bicycle path and incentive parking facilities to encourage sustainable mobility.